wldntrnr/1clickJP/README.md

 trying to make Japanese IME more comfortable to use

 ### Explanation
-The idea behind this is simple - we're using a shortcut for Japanese (Shift+Ctrl+1, need to be set in Windows) and then "pressing" a button that works as a Kana button which is located somewhere on Japanese keyboards (idk I don't have one).
+The idea behind this is simple - we're using a shortcut for Japanese (Shift+Ctrl+1, needs to be set in Windows) and then "pressing" a button that works as a Kana button which is located somewhere on Japanese keyboards (idk I don't have one).
 Thus, it is always one button press to Hiragana from any selected layout, be it English or any other.